PamelaAnne/SocialRobot/README.md

 WiFiNINA by Arduino

-MQTT by Joel Gaehwiller
+MQTT by Joel Gaehwiller - you need to scroll more down to be able to find it

 MQTT Client by Andreas Motzek - click install all

 And press on Install